buffal0x/TicketMan.se/README.md

-# 🎫 TicketMan.se | Small Time Event Manager
+# 🎫 TicketMan.se | A Manager for Tickets

 A lightweight and user-friendly event management platform for smaller organizers.
 Easily manage events, guest lists, and check-ins — perfect for clubs, associations, or private event hosts.